 23 Are they ministers of Christ?—I speak as a fool

 Paul asked if the Judaizers were ministers of Christ.
-Rather than speaking about their ministry, he tells of his own, which is a far more significant and sacrificial ministry than theirs.
+Rather than speaking about their ministry, he told of his own, which was a far more significant and sacrificial ministry than theirs.
 Usually, he would not boast of his ministry, but he had to do it as a “fool” because of the danger they posed to the church.

 —I am more:

-The apostle has far more outstanding credentials and indications of his ministry than the false apostles.
-From this statement, he delineates how his ministry was more exceptional than the Judaizers because he faced extraordinary ministry hardships.
+The apostle had far more outstanding credentials and indications of his ministry than the false apostles.
+From this statement, he delineated how his ministry was more exceptional than the Judaizers’ because he faced extraordinary ministry hardships.

 in labors more abundant,

 “Labors” conveys the idea of work to the point of exhaustion (cf. Ac 20:34–35; 1 Co 4:12; 1 Th 2:9; 2 Th 3:8).
 Paul was a tentmaker or leatherworker.

 The book of Acts mentions only one beating in Philippi (Ac 16:22).
 After he wrote 2 Corinthians, Paul went to prison at Philippi (Ac 16:23-40).
 He could not count the number of times people beat him.

 Paul was a prisoner frequently in Philippi, Jerusalem, Caesarea, and in Rome twice.
 The book of Acts records one imprisonment (Ac 16:23-40) up to the composition of 2 Corinthians.
 The detentions of Jerusalem, Caesarea, and Rome took place after writing.

 Acts also mentions one of Paul’s brushes with death (Ac 14:19).
 His sufferings went beyond what is recorded in Scripture, except for the more general references in 2 Corinthians.
 Either in intensity or scope, the false apostles did not match Paul’s sufferings in service to his Lord.